 The combination of Spirulina and Whey Protein concentrate was because due to both being complete protein sources, Spirulina is relatively low in the amino acid Cysteine whereas many of Whey Protein's benefits are secondary to being a high source of Cysteine.
 In a study where 2.5mg/kg Spirulina and 300mg/kg Whey Protein were consumed either in isolation or combined for 30 days, it was found that Whey Protein was nonsignificantly better at reducing lipid peroxidation in the liver and testes and the combination confered no additional benefits while the combination confered non-significant benefits to improving glutathione status in these organs.
 Both were effective in reducing pathology associated with aflatoxin infection as well, with minor differences and little additive effects.

-May be a good combination to round out dietary amino acids, but their combination in regards to anti-oxidation in the liver is less than additive
+A whey-spirulina mix may be a good combination to round out dietary amino acids, but it is less than additive in regards to anti-oxidation in the liver

 When tested in animals, doses up to 5% of the diet as Spirulina (by weight) for periods of up to 6 months are not associated with any salient toxicological effects, and in this study no detected microcystin contamination existed up to 20-50ng/g and a 13 week study using 30% of the diet as spirulina or 5000mg/kg isolated Phycocyanin (approximately equivalent to 25g/kg spirulina) have both failed to exert any toxic effects.
 A slight increase (2.5%) of ALT has been noted with a related bacterial strain (Nostoc commune).